United Party (South Africa): Decline

 Smuts and the United Party lost the 1948 election to the National Party.
 It never held power again.
 J. G. N. Strauss succeeded Smuts in 1950, and was in turn replaced by Sir de Villiers Graaff in 1956 until 1977.
 Attrition characterised his leadership years, as the party slowly declined because of electoral gerrymandering, changes to South Africa's voting laws, including the removal of the 'Coloureds' – South Africans of mixed ancestry, who had been staunch United Party supporters – from the electoral rolls, and defections to other parties such as the Progressive Party, which was formed in 1959 by liberal former UP members that sought a stronger opposition to apartheid.
 Despite this, the party remained relatively stable until the 1970s.

+National Conservative Party

+The National Conservative Party (Nasionale Konserwatiewe Party) existed in South Africa between 1954 and 1957.
+It was led by Bailey Bekker, after he and others split from the United Party.
+Five United Party members were expelled after the 1953 parliamentary session, including Bekker and Abraham Jonker, after they had criticised the party's approach to the Cape Qualified Franchise which allowed some Cape Coloureds to vote in South African elections alongside Whites.
+They believed the party should compromise with the government and allow a separate electoral roll.
+They were conservative in outlook and regarded the United Party's new leader JGN Strauss as taking it leftwards.
+They, and two other members, founded the National Conservative Party in 1954.
+The party did not prosper and dissolved in 1957 before the next election, with its members joining the National Party or rejoining the United Party, or retiring from politics.